Destruction in Donetsk | Pictures | Reuters

 Destruction in Donetsk

-The damaged main terminal of the Donetsk Sergey Prokofiev International Airport is pictured during fighting between pro-Russian rebels and Ukrainian government forces in Donetsk, eastern Ukraine, October 17, 2014.
+The traffic control tower of Donetsk Sergey Prokofiev International Airport is seen through smoke during fighting between pro-Russian rebels and Ukrainian government forces in Donetsk, eastern Ukraine, October 3, 2014.
 REUTERS/Shamil Zhumatov

+A local resident talks to a Ukrainian serviceman in front of his home, which was damaged by shelling a day before in the village of Pisky, near Donetsk in eastern Ukraine October 3, 2014.
+REUTERS/David Mdzinarishvili

+A woman stands at a house, which was damaged by shelling a day before in the village of Pisky, near Donetsk in eastern Ukraine October 3, 2014.
+REUTERS/David Mdzinarishvili

-A girl runs with collected autumn leaves at a park in Donetsk, eastern Ukraine, October 17, 2014.
+The remains of a rocket shell is seen in front of a burnt-out bus on a street in Donetsk, eastern Ukraine, October 1, 2014.
 REUTERS/Shamil Zhumatov

-A woman pulls her shopping trolley as she walks past a building that was damaged by shelling in Donetsk, eastern Ukraine, October 15, 2014.
+A classroom in school No. 57 is seen damaged by recent shelling in Donetsk, eastern Ukraine, October 1, 2014.
 REUTERS/Shamil Zhumatov

-A pro-Russian rebel guarding a school plays with his dog, which he nicknamed Rex-separatist, in Donetsk, eastern Ukraine, October 16, 2014.
-The dog is wearing an orange ribbon of St. George, a symbol widely associated with pro-Russian protests in...more

-A worker reads a manual for a maintenance of an armored personnel carrier which was damaged in fighting with Ukrainian government forces and placed for repair works at a factory in pro-Russian rebels' stronghold of Donetsk, eastern Ukraine October...more
+A gate at a mental hospital that was destroyed during heavy fighting between Ukrainian army and pro-Russian rebels in June is pictured in the village of Semyonovka, near the eastern Ukrainian city of Slaviansk, September 28, 2014.
+The words on the...more

-A cat lies on an ammunition box at a position of pro-Russian separatists near the Sergey Prokofiev International Airport in Donetsk, eastern Ukraine, October 9, 2014.
+A Red Cross vehicle is parked near the damaged office of the International Committee of the Red Cross in Donetsk, eastern Ukraine, October 2, 2014.
 REUTERS/Shamil Zhumatov

-A pro-Russian separatist fires an automatic grenade launcher from his position during fighting with Ukrainian government forces near the Sergey Prokofiev International Airport in Donetsk, eastern Ukraine, October 9, 2014.
-REUTERS/Shamil Zhumatov

-A pro-Russian separatist prepares a mortar shell before firing during fighting with Ukrainian government forces near the Sergey Prokofiev International Airport in Donetsk, eastern Ukraine, October 9, 2014.
-REUTERS/Shamil Zhumatov
+Children look at a Ukrainian serviceman standing guard during a negotiation between Ukrainian and Russian officers at a temporary military base in Soledar, eastern Ukraine September 27, 2014.
+REUTERS/David Mdzinarishvili

 Next Slideshows